 This course is a continuation of PY 151 and covers the quantum mechanics of simple systems, atoms, and molecules; covering electrostatics, electrical circuits, magnetism, Maxwell's Equations, electromagnetic radiation, light and sound.
-The course requires two hours of lecture and three hours of lab per week.

 Prerequisite: PHY 151 with a grade of C- or higher.